|

 super cheap unlimited plans, the reality is that carriers have real

-costs to deliver services, and a lot of the variable/unknown expense
+costs to deliver services, and a lot of the variables and unknown

 how many minutes people actually end up using on a monthly basis.